djangify/our-spot/README.md

 ***Password Management***

-In the first phase of this project the ability to change a members password is available inside the members area.
+In the first phase of this project the ability to change a users password is available inside the members area.

 <img src="readme/images/rm-password.png" width="80%"><br><br>